hantsy/hantsy.github.io/public/content/tutorials/micronaut.md

 year: "2022"
 url: "https://hantsy.github.io/micronaut-sandbox/"
 type: "book"
-description: "For Java developers, Micronaut is a relatedly new framework.
-It provides more concise APIs to building modern cloud-native applications."
 ---

 For Java developers, Micronaut is a relatedly new framework.
 It provides more concise APIs to building modern cloud-native applications.